 All developmental stages from fertilised ova to 5 mm long fully shelled juveniles, occur simultaneously inside the uterine sac of females (Prezant et al., 2006).
 Observations from eastern North American show that after bearing young, females migrate to deeper water in the autumn where they overwinter (Stanczykowska et al., 1971; Jokinen, 1982; Jokinen, 1992; Kipp et al., 2014).
 Females give birth to juveniles that show allometric growth (Smith, 2000).
 Adults live for 3 to 5 years and grow to a maximum shell length of 65-70 mm (Jokinen, 1982; Havel, 2011; Kipp et al., 2014).
 Individuals grow throughout their entire lifespan (Haak, 2015).
-The maximum shell length discovered at the Eijsder Beemden site in the Netherlands was approximately 60 mm, though this was estimated for a damaged specimen (Collas et al., 2017).
+The maximum shell length discovered at the Eijsder Beemden site in the Netherlands was 63 mm and the maximum recorded shell length in the Veengoot near Zutphen was 51 mm (This study).